rcos/rcos-handbook/docs/work_groups/README.md

 ### Requirements
 All RCOS Work Groups must meet the following requirements each semester:
-- Consist of at least one mentor (student or alumni) and one non-mentor (2 member minimum)
+- Consist of at least one mentor (student or alumni) and one active student (2 member minimum)
 - Must not exceed more than 8 members (keeps things manageable)
 - Maintain their own dedicated Slack channel
 - Produce at least one blog post  _per-group_ per-semester summarizing their efforts